-Having helped wave-energy company Trident Energy to secure development funding, we optimised their designs, exceeding all expectations to improve power generation by 50%.
+We helped wave-energy company Trident Energy to secure development funding.
+Then we optimised their designs and improved power generation by 50%.

 Trident Energy — an independent technology developer for the offshore renewables industry — engaged 42 Technology to help them to apply for and win £500,000 of development funding to further develop their PowerPod concept, from Wave Energy Scotland as a Stage 2 project in its PTO innovation call.